Bennyoak/django-csp-nonce/README.md

 DCN stays out of the way of [Django-CSP](http://django-csp.readthedocs.io/en/latest/) and can operate
 independently with any method of CSP insertion that passes through Django Middleware.

+## Disclosure
+This code has not been through a third party security audit.

 ## Installation